CANNABIS REALM

 Is vaping cannabis safer than smoking?

-Are edibles stronger than smoking weed?
+Are edibles stronger than smoking cannabis?

 How long do edibles take to kick in?